 TV or Movie “Development” and “Marketing” Fraud

-Do you have an idea for a new televisions show or movie?
-Beware of a company claiming it can help “develop” or market your concept for sale or license to the TV networks or movie studios.
+Do you have an idea for a new television show or movie?
+Beware of a company claiming it can help “develop” or market your concept or script for sale or license to the TV networks or movie studios.

 First of all, we look at whether a company has asked for a significant amount of money (over $400) to review your concept.
-A reputable literary or television agent will earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
-It is always a red flag when the company claiming a connection with studios and promoting new shows makes a slick demand for money upfront.
+A reputable literary or television agent will often earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
+It is always a red flag when the company claiming a “connection” with studios and promoting new shows makes a slick demand for money upfront.

 Fraud is Illegal.
-If the scammer company has engaged in fraud, nothing in the contract may be enforced against you, anyway, if, for example, the scammer planned to deceive you all along and knew in advance that there was zero chance of you getting value from it services.
+If the scammer company has engaged in fraud, nothing in the contract may be enforced against you, if, for example, the scammer planned to deceive you all along and knew in advance that there was zero chance of you getting value from it services.
 The scammer may know in advance that you have zero chance of getting a licensor or licensee agreement via the scammer’s services, or know that the “pitch” services offered by the scammer will have zero value.

 We scrutinize any agreement by a purported idea development company that operates as an individual, corporation or LLC.

 You may be entitled to the return or refund of your money, plus an award for punitive or treble (triple) damages plus attorney fees.
 You should have an attorney review this matter.
 Consider fighting to get you money back for the exploitation of your show concept, at the very least.
-Call our PA lawyers.